SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/agents/README.md

-# Agent: The standardised environment for the hippocampus and entorhinal cortex models.
+# Agent

 * [1 Introduction](#1-Introduction)
 * [2 Model Implemented](#2-Model-Implemented)
 * [3 How to Contribute](#3-How-to-Contribute)

-## 1.Introduction
+## 1. Introduction

-This class includes a set of functions that control the ways intelligent systems interact with their surroundings (i.e. the environment).
-An agent receives observations from the environment (reward, visual cues, etc) and uses these to take an action which in turn will update both its state and the state of the environment, generating new observations.
+This class includes a set of functions that control the ways intelligent systems interact with their surroundings (i.e., the environment).
+An agent receives observations from the environment (reward, visual cues, etc.) and uses these to take an action which in turn will update both its state and the state of the environment, generating new observations.
 More generally, the Agent can be thought of as an animal performing the task in the simulated experiment.
 All agent types will be given a set of abilities that are summarised in the agent’s main class.
-Each different model developed can be easily implemented asa subclass of the main one.
+Each different model developed can be easily implemented as a subclass of the main one.

-## 2.Model-Implemented
+## 2. Model-Implemented

   1. [The Tolman-Eichenbaum machine](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/agents/whittington_2020.py)